sdatth/ref/bash-scripting.md

 # -e flag checks whether a file exists or not
 # -f checks whether it is a normal file
-# -r chechs if it is readable
+# -r checks if it is readable
 # -w checks if it is writable
 # -x checks if it is executable
 # -d checks if it is a directory